jeiks/jack_and_pulseaudio/README.md

-# Using Jack and PulseAudio to apply effects on your microphone voice.
+# Using Jack and PulseAudio to apply effects on your microphone.

 _It was tested on Ubuntu 18.04 and 20.04._